awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 Amazon EFS provides the open\-after\-close consistency semantics that applications expect from NFS\.

- In Amazon EFS, write operations will be durably stored across Availability Zones when:
+ In Amazon EFS, write operations are durably stored across Availability Zones in these situations:
 + An application performs a synchronous write operation \(for example, using the `open` Linux command with the `O_DIRECT` flag, or the `fsync` Linux command\)\.
 + An application closes a file\.

-Amazon EFS provides stronger consistency guarantees than open\-after\-close semantics depending on the access pattern\.
-Applications that perform synchronous data access and perform non\-appending writes will have read\-after\-write consistency for data access\.
+Depending on the access pattern, Amazon EFS can provide stronger consistency guarantees than open\-after\-close semantics\.
+Applications that perform synchronous data access and perform nonappending writes have read\-after\-write consistency for data access\.

+## Storage Classes and Lifecycle Management<a name="how-it-works-storage-classes"></a>

+Amazon EFS offers a Standard storage class and an Infrequent Access storage class for file systems created after February 13, 2019\.
+The Standard storage class is used to store frequently accessed files\.
+The EFS Infrequent Access \(EFS IA\) storage class is designed for files accessed less frequently\.

+You can start using EFS IA by creating a new file system and enabling Lifecycle Management\.
+With Lifecycle Management enabled, EFS automatically moves files not accessed for 30 days from the Standard storage class to the EFS IA storage class\.
+The EFS IA storage class reduces storage costs for files that are not accessed every day\.
+At the same time, it maintains the high availability, high durability, elasticity, and POSIX file system access that EFS provides\.
+File systems created after February 13, 2019, can transparently serve data from both storage classes\.
+For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.